kisungyou/T4transport/docs/news/index.md

 CRAN release: 2025-05-29

 - Changed the structure of the package.
-- Applied the `log-sum-exp` trick for numerical stability.
+- Applied the `log-sum-exp` trick for numerical stability to the entropic regularization solver.
 - [`rbary23L()`](https://www.kisungyou.com/T4transport/reference/rbary23L.md)
   added for simple free-support Wasserstein barycenter computation.
 - Two ad hoc median routines for images and histograms are removed.